The Nootka Trail now ranks as my favourite coastal trail in BC. It stretches for…

-I have a friend in town visiting from Ontario.
-It’s been 25+ years since she’s done any Banff hikes so she’s overdue for a dose of the Rocky Mountains.
-We debated how to get high in the Rockies especially in early June when most trails are still snow covered.
-We nixed the rigorous 23.4 kilometre Aylmer Lookout hike – too tough for the first real hike of the season.
-We thought about doing the hike to the Plain of Six Glaciers but I did it last summer and was looking for something new.
+I have a friend in town visiting from Ontario who hadn’t done any Banff hikes for 25 plus years.
+She was overdue for a dose of the Rocky Mountains but in early June it can be hard to find a good snow-free trail.
+We debated where to go.
+We nixed the rigorous 23.4 km Aylmer Lookout hike – too tough for the first real hike of the season.
+We thought about doing the hike to the Plain of Six Glacier but I did it last summer and was looking for something new.
+We decided on the Castle Mountain Lookout hike.

-We elected to do one of the great Banff hikes – Castle Mountain Lookout.
-It’s only 7.4 kilometres return and the elevation gain of 520 metres (1705 feet) is enough to give you a workout – but it doesn’t kill you – a good compromise for an early season hike.
+This is one of the great early season hikes in Banff.
+Castle Mountain Lookout is only 7.4 km return and the elevation gain of 520 m (1705 feet), enough to give you a workout – but it doesn’t kill you – a good compromise for an early season hike.

 The trailhead is a cinch to find; it’s just five kilometres west of Castle Junction on the north side of the highway.
 Make sure you’ve bought a parks pass beforehand.